-Customizing your long table
+Customizing your long table (archived chart type)

 Once you have uploaded your dataset into Datawrapper and selected the long table, you might want to work on its appearance.
 Let us show you how to make a beautiful table in three simple steps.

 Because it is tempting to create really big tables, here are the limitations of long tables: Keep in mind that the width of a table should not exceed certain limits, e.g. not have more than 5-7 columns.
 This is not a limitation of Datawrapper, but of the available width in a webpage and specifically the width of a mobile screen.
 Should you have that much information that 4-7 columns are not enough we would recommend to split your table in two or even three and focus on certain aspects in each of the tables.

 This guide will walk you through the steps necessary to create a long table as seen above.
 We will go through three tabs in step 3: Visualize to do so: "Refine", "Annotate" & "Design".
 (In the "Refine" and "Annotate" tab, you can resize the chart, to make it wider or taller.
 To do so, click, hold, and drag the arrow in the lower right corner to scale the chart window.)